Our Complete Guide to Heating Systems in Ireland

 - Cost

-Gas is currently much cheaper than electricity when it comes to heating your house, so if you’re not connected to the gas network, you’ll need to weigh up the cost of connection against using electricity, installing an LPG or oil tank, or alternative heating resources such as solar, or heat pumps. - Your Individual Situation
+Gas is currently much cheaper than electricity when it comes to heating your house, so if you’re not connected to the gas network, you’ll need to weigh up the cost of connection against using electricity, installing an oil tank, or alternative heating resources such as solar, or heat pumps. - Your Individual Situation

-The insulation and airtightness of any home dictate how efficient a heating system will be, and how much heating effort will be needed.
 If your house is well-insulated and airtight, you won’t need a system with as much capacity for heat and hot water generation.

 What Are Some Home Heating Hacks?